LaunchCodeEducation/data-analysis/src/chapters/sql-part5/sql-part5.rst

 Multiple people can work together in each folder.
 The creator of the folder or document is the owner.
 But, you can easily reassign the ownership to another person.
 The same is true of Schemas.

-For more information about schemes visit `here <https://www.c-sharpcorner.com/UploadFile/ff2f08/schema-in-sql-server/>`__.
+For more information about schemas visit `here <https://www.c-sharpcorner.com/UploadFile/ff2f08/schema-in-sql-server/>`__.

 How To Create Tables
 --------------------